Sukanyasingh3/Exploratory-data-analysis/README.md

 ## 1. Global Terrorism EDA

 - File: `Global_Terrorism_EDA.ipynb`
 - Description: This notebook presents an exploratory analysis of global terrorism data.
-Using descriptive statistics and visualizations, the analysis aims to uncover patterns and trends in terrorist incidents worldwide.
+Using descriptive statistics and visualizations, the analysis aims to uncover patterns and trends in terrorist incidents worldwide

 ### Dataset:
 - File: `Global Terrorism Dataset.md`